Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 ## Configuration

+Plugin configuration file `anti-spam.conf` is INI style configuration file, in which values must NOT be quoted!

 ### Postfwd configuration

 Add following rules to postfwd configuration file `postfwd.cf`.
 You can use your own message and value of parameter `client_uniq_country_login_count`, which sets maximum number of unique countries to allow user to log in via sasl.